HOW CAN I SHARE MY FAITH WITH MORMONS WITHOUT GETTING INTO AN ARGUMENT?

 Dear Christian friend,

 Thank you for sharing your heart to see these young Mormon missionaries come to know the truth about the real Jesus.
 We understand your concern over wanting to share your faith without the discussion turning into a confrontational debate or argument.
 However, the Bible does command us to “contend earnestly for the faith.” –Jude 3 ** While it is admirable to seek to keep contentious debate to a minimum, there are times when it is unavoidable when standing up for the truth.
-In such cases, it is helpful to remember that the dog that yelps the most is the one that got hit.
-In other words, if your Mormon missionary friend goes away angry from any point of truth you presented, this is a good sign that the Holy Spirit is convicting this individual.
-So, we strongly encourage you not to comprise sharing truth just to avoid a negative response on the part of your Mormon contact.
+In such cases, it is helpful to remember that your job is to only share the truth as the Lord has open the door for you to respond to their questions.
+It is not your job to convince them of the truth.
+The Holy Spirit is the One who will open their eyes if it is His will that they come to know Christ more deeply.
+If you’ve done your best to respond with “an account for the hope that is in you, yet with gentleness and reverence;” (1 Pet.
+3:15, NASB), and they still get upset, it may be that they being convicted by the Holy Spirit.
+So, be bold and gentle not to comprise sharing truth just to avoid a negative response on the part of your Mormon contact.

 Since Mormons tend to be driven more by their feelings about the Mormon Church than by logic and reasonable arguments, it is easy to get frustrated when presenting facts against Mormonism.
 Your Mormon acquaintance may seem unconcerned, but you never know what is really happening in their hearts.
 Some of the most unlikely, angry Mormon people who have contacted our ministry, have turned out to be just on the verge of accepting Christ.
 So, you never know what is going on deep down inside.